Some investments, available exclusively to accredited investors, offer the potential for both portfolio diversification and growth.

 Visit Percent to learn more.

 Accredited investors can access a variety of real estate investment opportunities, such as:

 - Real estate syndication companies.

-- Private equity or hedge funds that specialize in real estate.
+- Private equity or hedge funds specializing in real estate.

-Dozens of real estate investing platforms have popped up in the last decade.
-Some are open to all investors, and some are just open to accredited investors.
-The platforms dedicated to accredited investors tend to have more focused strategies with very limited deal flow.
+Many such platforms have emerged in the last decade, some open to all investors while others only to accredited ones.
+Platforms exclusive to accredited investors often follow more focused strategies with limited deal flow.

 Investing in farmland has traditionally required substantial capital and labor, putting it out of reach for most investors.
 That’s unfortunate because, since 1990, farmland returns have outperformed the stock market.
 Moreover, Farmland only experienced a third of the volatility of the stock market.

 Similar to real estate, a number of crowdsourced platforms have popped up for accredited investors to invest in farmland.